 This is not to say that Solo doesn’t have its action-packed set pieces.
 The movie’s centerpiece is a thrilling train heist as Han, Chewie, Beckett and his crew attempt to steal a shipment of coaxium, a valuable commodity, from the Empire while also trying to fend off a gang of pirates led by the mysterious Enfys Nest (Erin Kellyman).
 There are plenty of tense moments as our heroes have to deal with multiple opponents whilst atop a very volatile and valuable shipment.
 This is the first time Han plays a pivotal role in something and he almost succeeds.
 He’s faced with a dilemma that forces him to take a risk or play it safe and he opts for the latter.
 It is an important lesson and from that point on he fully commits to being a risk-taking smuggler like Beckett who tells him, “You’re in this life for good.”

 “You want to know how I’ve survived as long as I have?
 I trust no one.
 Assume every one will betray you and you will never be disappointed,” says Beckett to Han halfway through Solo.
 The young man replies, “Sounds like a lonely way to live.”
 The veteran outlaw simply tells him, “It’s the only way.”
 This exchange lays the down the foundation for the Han we first meet in A New Hope – a cynical smuggler that is out for only one person – himself.
 There’s an argument to be made that this movie is completely unnecessary and demystifies the iconic character.
 I understand this sentiment as I was initially resistant to this movie and the whole idea of it.
 Solo only sheds some light on the character of Han.
-There is still plenty of mystery to the character, like how does he go from this movie to which we see in A New Hope?
+There is still plenty of mystery to the character, like how does he go from this movie to what we see in A New Hope?
 What exactly went down between him and Jabba?
 Did he ever cross paths with Qi’ra again?
 What is Lando’s backstory?
 Or Chewie’s?
 We are only given small pieces of their story.
 There are so many adventures he and Chewie had between this movie and A New Hope that leaves plenty of gaps for us to use or imagination, especially since the disappointing box office results all but assures there won’t be a sequel anytime soon.
 Solo creates such a rich, textured world and introduces so many fascinating character that there are even more questions left unanswered about Han and his future.

 I find myself enjoying these anthology movies more than the actual chapter movies.
 It might be that Rogue One and Solo don’t have to be too slavish to the style, tone and structure of the saga movies and this gives them the freedom to be their own thing.
 They also both explore the nooks and crannies of the Star Wars universe, showing us worlds we’ve never seen before and introducing us to all kinds of new characters we’ve never met.
 I have fond memories of reading the trilogy of Han Solo Adventures novels that came out in the late 1970s and they made me daydream about all kinds of adventures that Han and Chewie had pre-A New Hope.
 It was great to finally see a movie that realized those dreams and brought them so vividly to life.